 Welcome to my website!
 I'm currently a Ph.D. student in Experimental Psychology at ISU, delving deep into the fascinating intersection of Neuroscience and Music Cognition.
-But my journey to this point has been anything but linear.

 As I continue on this exciting journey, I invite you to explore my research, join the conversation, and push the boundaries of our understanding of music, cognition, and the remarkable human brain with me.